 Plantar fasciitis is a painful swelling of the plantar fascia.
-The plantar fascia is a thick, fibrous layer of tissue.
-It covers the bones on the bottom of your foot.
-And it supports the foot bones in an arched position.
+The plantar fascia is a thick, fibrous layer of tissue that covers the bones on the bottom of your foot.
+It supports the foot bones in an arched position.

 Risk factors include: non-active lifestyle, arthritis, diabetes, obesity or recent weight gain, flat foot, high arch.
 Wearing high heels, loose shoes, or shoes with poor arch support for long periods of time adds to the risk.
 This problem is commonly found in runners and dancers.
 It also found in people who stand on hard surfaces for long periods of time.

 Foot pain from this condition is usually worse in the morning.
 But it often improves with walking.
 By the end of the day there may be a dull aching.
 Treatment requires short-term rest and controlling swelling.
 It may take up to 9 months before all symptoms go away.
 Rarely, a steroid injection into the foot, or surgery, may be needed.

 If you are overweight, lose weight to help healing.

 Choose supportive shoes with good arch support and shock absorbency.
 Replace athletic shoes when they become worn out.
 Don’t walk or run barefoot.

 Premade or custom-fitted shoe inserts may be helpful.
 Inserts made of silicone seem to be the most effective.
 Custom-made inserts can be provided by foot specialist, physical therapist, or orthopedist.